katarina33/ltlsurfcharters/src/pages/projects/ocean-divine.md

 ![Ocean Divine Luxury Surf Yacht Charter Boat Maldives Sunbeds](/images/ocean-divine-luxury-surf-charter-yacht-maldives-sunbeds.jpg "Ocean Divine Luxury Surf Yacht Charter Boat Maldives  Sunbeds")

 Ocean Divine has a tender and dingy.
 You can decide when you want to surf and do what you like all day long.
 The crew are there for you 24/7.
 Other activities besides surfing are fishing, snorkeling, SUP and diving.
-Or just relax, play games or get spoiled at the Spa with a massage, reflexology or shiatsu.
-We also organise a visit to a local island, sunset cocktails and photo / video viewings of your trip.
+Or you can just relax, enjoy the tropical views or play games.
+They also organise a visit to a local island, sunset cocktails and photo / video viewings of your trip.

 ![Ocean Divine Luxury Surf Yacht Charter Boat Maldives Cuisine](/images/ocean-divine-luxury-surf-charter-yacht-maldives-meals.jpg "Ocean Divine Luxury Surf Yacht Charter Boat Maldives  Cuisine")